karoliskoncevicius/matrixTests/README.md

 # Matrix Tests #

-A package dedicated to running statistical hypothesis tests on rows of matrices.
+A package dedicated to running statistical hypothesis tests on rows and columns of matrices.

 ## Example ##